Cybersecurity Principles of IoT v1.1

-For our purposes here, we will consider a “device” as being any standalone embedded system that has integrated wired or wireless communication capabilities.
+For our purposes here, we will consider a “device” as being any standalone embedded system that has external wired or wireless communication capabilities integrated.

-An end-to-end solution is designed, developed, operated and managed per industry-best-practice security and privacy guidelines.
+An end-to-end solution is designed, developed, operated and managed according to industry-best-practice security and privacy guidelines.

-A device has a rating established and identified by its manufacturer using the Device Security Rating System (DSRS) or similar.
+A device has a security rating established and identified by its manufacturer using the Device Security Rating System (DSRS) or similar model.

 Secure SDLC best practices and supporting tools are utilized for all software in the end-to-end solution.